-The Organizing Committee shall appoint a Regatta Chair who is very familiar with local water conditions and who has experience with coastal rowing events.
-The Regatta Chair shall be responsible for all communications with the local maritime authority and shall ensure that all safety requirements, including rescue services, are in place before the start of races and that all local maritime rules and regulations are met.
 The Regatta Chair shall cooperate closely with the Chief Umpire and shall participate in any decisions in case of adverse weather conditions.
 In any case where the Regatta Chair and the Chief Umpire are not in agreement on an issue regarding safety, the decision of the Chief Umpire shall prevail.